 We saw 10 different kinds of water bird including Goldeneye and Curlew and an additional three species of birds that hadn't come up in the other surveys.
 We also saw otter prints in the mud at the side of the river.

 The monthly spotting records is something I hope to be able to manage on my own, but inputs from guests staying at Kirkennan Estate Holiday Cottages are welcome.
 For these, starting in April 2019, the plan is to produce a list of all the birds seen or heard at Kirkennan during that month.
 The maximum number of any species of bird seen at the same time will be recorded.
-Monthly records will be kept on the website and guests invited to send in any additions to the list
+Monthly records can be found on a web hosted spreadsheet that guests can add to.

 About the author:

 Since moving to Kirkennan Estate 6 years ago I have become increasingly appreciative of all the birdlife and birdsong around me and have become an enthusiastic but rather amateur bird spotter.
 Fortunately I have a son who is something of an expert: Jack Chapman is a wildlife photographer and ecologist and helped me carry out this initial bird survey.

 A cozy cottage ideal for bird lovers that sleeps up to 5 in a king sized double bedroom and a twin/triple bedroom.